 Players must play the suit of the card led if possible.
 If not, they may play any card.
-(Remember that the bowers are both part of the trump suit.)
+(Remember that the bowers are both parts of the trump suit.)

 The highest card played in the lead suit wins the trick, unless one or more trumps were played, in which case the highest trump card wins the trick.

-The player who wins the trick leads in the next trick.
+The player who wins the trick leads to the next trick.

 The maker scores 1 point for taking three tricks and 2 points for taking all five tricks.
 If the maker fails to take three tricks, he is "euchred" and the defender scores 2 points.